Justin Timberlake Reveals Real Reason He Left N’Sync, Talks What Is Next

 When Justin Timberlake left N’Sync, everyone wondered what went down.
-The singer didn’t share much about it, but now years later he is talking about what really happened.
+The singer didn’t share much about it, but now, years later, he is talking about what really happened.
 E!
 Online shared the news that Justin Timberlake is now revealing what caused him to leave the group and move on.
 Justin remembers when it all happened and is revealing things he never shared before.

 .@JTimberlake is performing "Can't Stop The Feeling" at the Oscars: https://t.co/I7uKzQUBLj pic.twitter.com/jBEQCbqU4K